If You're Good At Something, Never Do It For Free - October 2017

 From another angle, every time somebody downloads a book, free or otherwise, the energy required to go through all those computers, servers, power lines, phone lines etc., to deliver the book to any given computer on the planet requires about the same amount of power that it takes to boil a kettle full of water.
 Millions of people download free eBooks every day, because they are free, but they don't really care about the content, or the energy and strain on the planet to get that content to their computer.
 If that book had a price tag and was being downloaded only by people who intend to read it, the amount of downloads would be cut by a massive percentage.
 So, if you are a green person, and care about the planet, put a price on your eBook and, who knows, you might actually start making some money.

 Finally, £1.99 is cheaper than a small Starbucks cappuccino (£2.25 in my town).
-And I can almost certainly guarantee that even a mediocre novel will have more substance a questionable 'frothy coffee' form Starbucks; and it will last considerably longer too!
+And I can almost certainly guarantee that even a mediocre novel will have more substance than a questionable 'frothy coffee' form Starbucks; and it will last considerably longer too!

 Nobody is helping anybody by giving books away for free - literature is worth way more than that!